Behind the turntables at an Open Decks night

 Will I Be Playing Open Decks Again?

-It was a great experience!
-You can’t beat playing music you love loud!
-I also got some awesome feedback from some of the people who had been there on the night, which has definitely made me think I’d be up for having another go some time!
+I got some awesome feedback from some of the people who had been there on the night, which has definitely made me think I’d be up for having another go some time!

 Want To Try It Yourself?